 Consideration Importance Details Insurance Impact

 Joint Mortgage Liability Critical When couples take on a joint mortgage, both partners are jointly and severally liable for the full amount.
 If one partner dies, the survivor is responsible for the entire mortgage on a single income.
-With the median Australian house price above $800,000 in many regions (REINZ data), mortgage repayments often require both incomes.
+With median Australian house prices exceeding $800,000 in Sydney and above $700,000 in Melbourne (CoreLogic data), mortgage repayments frequently require both incomes to service comfortably.
 Life insurance equal to or greater than the outstanding mortgage ensures the surviving partner can pay off the home loan and remain in the property.
 This is the most common reason Australian couples purchase life insurance.
-Each partner should have enough cover to clear the mortgage independently.
+Each partner should ideally hold enough cover to clear the mortgage independently.

 Income Disparity Between Partners High Many couples have unequal incomes.
 If the higher-earning partner dies or cannot work, the financial impact on the household is greater.
 However, losing the lower earner's income also affects the couple's ability to meet shared commitments like mortgage repayments, rent, and savings goals.
 Cover amounts can be set proportional to each partner's financial contribution, or both partners can hold equal cover for simplicity.
-Income protection on the higher earner is particularly important.
-Some couples insure the higher earner for more and the lower earner for a smaller amount.
+Income protection on the higher earner is particularly critical.
+Some couples insure the higher earner for a larger amount and the lower earner for a smaller sum reflecting their contribution.

 Timing - When to Get Cover High Common trigger points for couples to get life insurance include moving in together, getting engaged or married, buying a first home, or starting to plan for children.
-Getting cover before these events - rather than after - ensures protection is in place when the financial commitment begins.
-Applying before a major financial event (like a mortgage) means cover is active from day one.
-If you wait until after buying a house, there is a gap period during underwriting (typically 2-6 weeks) when you have the liability but no cover.
+Getting cover before these events rather than after ensures protection is in place when the financial commitment begins.
+Applying before a major financial event like a mortgage means cover is active from day one of the commitment.
+If you wait until after buying a house, there is a gap period during underwriting (typically 2-6 weeks) when you carry the liability without any cover.
 Health can also change unexpectedly, making earlier application beneficial.

 Future Planning - Children and Career Changes Moderate Many couples get life insurance while planning for future life changes - having children, one partner studying or retraining, or a career change.
-These transitions often reduce household income temporarily while increasing financial needs.
+These transitions often reduce household income temporarily while increasing financial needs and expenses.
 Policies with future insurability options allow cover increases at major life events without new medical underwriting.
 This is valuable for couples who expect their needs to grow.
-Getting cover while both partners are healthy and employed secures the best terms for the future.
+Getting cover while both partners are healthy and employed secures the most favourable terms for the future.

 Disclaimer: The consideration levels shown are general assessments for informational purposes only.
 Individual circumstances vary significantly.
-Information is based on publicly available data from Australian Legislation, MoneySmart, and Australian insurance provider disclosures.
+Information is based on publicly available data from Moneysmart, APRA, and Australian insurance provider disclosures.
 For personalised guidance, consult a licensed financial adviser.

 Life Insurance Providers for Couples